-2.2 Assumed organizational structure

-- Production engineering / management department: Construction and management of production line equipment (mainly managing the equipment network in Figure 2-1). - Work department: Operate the production line and carry out actual production based on the production plan. - Sales department: Implementation of product sales management and customer management. - Materials department: Procurement and management of materials required for production. - Quality control department: Carry out inspections and management to ensure the quality of products, parts and components. - Information systems department: We manage networks, servers, and terminals, mainly for OA (Office Automation) systems (mainly managing the information network and production management network in Figure 2-1).

-The number of related organizations in an actual company may be larger than this, but in order to make it easier to understand the role of each organization, the above 6 departments are used.

-2.3 Assumed production line
+2.2 Assumed organizational structure Production engineering / management department: Construction and management of production line equipment (mai managing the equipment network in エラー! 参照元が見つかります Work department: Operate the production line and carry out actual production based production plan.
+Sales department: Implementation of product sales management and customer management.
+Materials department: Procurement and management of materials required for productio Quality control department: Carry out inspections and management to ensure the quality of p parts and components.
+Information systems department: We manage networks, servers, and terminals, mainly for OA (Offi Automation) systems (mainly managing the information network a production management network in エラー! 参照元が見つかりまt The number of related organizations in an actual company may be lar this, but in order to make it easier to understand the role of each organ the above 6 departments are used.
+Assumed production line The production line produces printed circuit boards to be incorpora electronic equipment.
+2.3 Assumed production line The production line produces printed circuit boards to be incorporated into electronic equipment.
+Production itself is automated, and multiple models can be produced based on production instructions.
+Factory employees carry out setup, replenishment of parts, etc.

-- The production line produces printed circuit boards to be incorporated into electronic equipment. - Production itself is automated, and multiple models can be produced based on production instructions. - Factory employees carry out setup, replenishment of parts, etc. - There are multiple production lines in the factory, and different models can be produced independently. - Production facilities (equipment / device) is introduced from the equipment vendor, and the production engineering / management department builds and manages the production line. - Equipment maintenance is carried out by the equipment vendor. - In the automated warehouse, the equipment vendor remotely monitors the condition and performs on-site maintenance in preparation for maintenance.
+- There are multiple production lines in the factory, and different models can be produced independently. - Production facilities (equipment / device) is introduced from the equipment vendor, and the production engineering / management department builds and manages the production line. - Equipment maintenance is carried out by the equipment vendor. - In the automated warehouse, the equipment vendor remotely monitors the condition and performs on-site maintenance in preparation for maintenance.